sadir06/Project_Brief/TeamProject.md

 # Overview
-This repository contains our team’s complete implementation of an RV32I processor, developed progressively across several milestones and maintained across multiple branches for clarity and traceability.
+This repository contains our team's complete implementation of an RV32I processor, developed progressively across several milestones and maintained across multiple branches for clarity and traceability.
 The project began with a fully working single-cycle CPU that implemented the core RV32I instruction subset.
 Building on this foundation, we extended the design into a five-stage pipelined processor that supported complete forwarding and hazard-detection logic, enabling correct resolution of data hazards, load–use dependencies, and control-flow changes due to branches and jumps.
-The final stage of development introduced a realistic 4 KiB, two-way set-associative write-back data cache, bringing the design closer to modern processor memory hierarchies by supporting tag checks across both ways, dirty and valid tracking, LRU replacement, and multi-cycle miss handling integrated with the pipeline’s stall signals.
+The final stage of development introduced a realistic 4 KiB, two-way set-associative write-back data cache, bringing the design closer to modern processor memory hierarchies by supporting tag checks across both ways, dirty and valid tracking, LRU replacement, and multi-cycle miss handling integrated with the pipeline's stall signals.
+Additionally, we implemented a Branch Target Buffer (BTB) for dynamic branch prediction, significantly reducing control hazard penalties by allowing the pipeline to fetch from predicted branch targets immediately, achieving zero-cycle overhead for correctly predicted branches.

 # Repo Structure